Fischewr/FlappyDuck/README.md

 2. Ensure that you have Python 3 and the Pygame library installed on your computer.
 3. Navigate to the project directory in your terminal.
 4. Start the game by using the command `python3 main.py`.
-5. Use the spacebar key on the keyboard to control the bird's upward movement.
+5. Use the spacebar key on the keyboard to control the duck's upward movement.
 6. If the player collides, they can restart the game by pressing the ESC key.

 ## Why This Project?